jsrjaganatha/renci-website/src/content/news/features/2015/11/02_renci-georgia-tech-to-lead-effort-on-big-data-solutions/index.md

 ---
 title: "UNC-Chapel Hill's RENCI and Georgia Tech to Lead Major Effort that Applies Big Data Solutions to Challenges Faced in North Carolina and the South"
+subtitle: Buried in troves of data that scientists have gathered, but not yet analyzed, could be key insights to improving health care disparities, coastal hazards, and urban planning in the southern United States
 slug: renci-georgia-tech-to-lead-effort-on-big-data-solutions
 publishDate: 2015-11-02
 author: